Moon landing

-Still frame from a video transmission, taken moments before Neil Armstrong became the first human to step onto the surface of the Moon, at 02:56 UTC on 21 July 1969.
+A still frame from a video transmission, taken moments before Neil Armstrong became the first human to step onto the surface of the Moon, at 02:56 UTC on 21 July 1969.
 An estimated 500 million people worldwide watched this event, the largest television audience for a live broadcast at that time.

-A Moon landing or lunar landing is the arrival of a spacecraft on the surface of the Moon, including both crewed and robotic missions.
-The first human-made object to touch the Moon was Luna 2 in 1959.
+A Moon landing (also known as a lunar landing) is the arrival of a crewed or robotic lander on the Moon.
+The first human-made object to touch the Moon was Luna 2 in 1959, and the first crewed mission to land on the Moon was Apollo 11 in 1969.

-In 1969, Apollo 11 was the first crewed mission to land on the Moon.
 There were six crewed landings between 1969 and 1972 and numerous uncrewed landings.
-All crewed missions to the Moon were conducted by the Apollo program, with the last departing the lunar surface in December 1972.
-After Luna 24 in 1976, there were no soft landings— landings without significant damage—on the Moon until Chang'e 3 in 2013.
-All soft landings took place on the near side of the Moon until January 2019, when Chang'e 4 made the first landing on the far side of the Moon.
+All crewed missions to the Moon were conducted by the Apollo program, with the last departing in December 1972.
+After Luna 24 in 1976, there were no soft landings—landings without significant damage—on the Moon until Chang'e 3 in 2013.
+All soft landings took place on the near side of the Moon until Chang'e 4 landed on the far side of the Moon in 2019.